 If the TF Ranging Sounding frame is transmitted in a 320 MHz PPDU, the I2R NDP shall be an EHT TB Ranging NDP.
 If the TF Ranging Sounding frame is transmitted in a PPDU of 160 MHz or less, the I2R NDP shall be an HE TB Ranging NDP.
 In the TF Ranging Sounding, the RSTA shall set the SS Allocation subfield and the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame in the following way:

-— The Number of Spatial Streams in each SS Allocation subfield shall not exceed the RSTA Assigned I2R STS ≤ 80 MHz for the corresponding ISTA, if the UL BW subfield in the Common Info field indicated a bandwidth less than or equal to 80 MHz, and not exceed the RSTA Assigned I2R STS > 80 MHz for the corresponding ISTA
+— The Number of Spatial Streams in each SS Allocation subfield shall not exceed:

+tThe RSTA Assigned I2R STS ≤ 80 MHz for the corresponding ISTA, if the UL BW subfield in the Common Info field indicated a bandwidth less than or equal to 80 MHz,.

+and not exceed tThe RSTA Assigned I2R STS > 80=160 MHz for the corresponding ISTA if the bandwidth is 160 MHz,.

+The RSTA Assigned I2R Nss =320 MHz for the corresponding ISTA if the bandwidth is 320 MHz.

 … …